 Although I experienced a heart attack while undergoing the procedure to remove the blockages, a further MRI, which is safer and less invasive, negated the need for another angiogram.
 Additional treatment included medication prescribed by my consultant all of which has resulted in a much improved quality of life.

 Being involved in a clinical trial has helped me get the right treatment quickly and effectively.
 I am more knowledgeable about my condition and better able to make informed decisions about my care, now and in the future.

 Since my recovery I have been involved in a Patient and Public Involvement Group at the Cardiovascular Clinical Research Facility at the LGI.
-I really enjoy this and feel able to contribute in some small way through feeding back on presentations, the development of patient information leaflets, attendance at National Institute for Health Research (NIHR) conferences.
+I really enjoy this and feel able to contribute in some small way through feeding back on presentations, the development of patient information leaflets, attendance at National Institute for Health and Care Research (NIHR) conferences.
 As a retired university lecturer it is a welcome addition to my life – and certainly keeps those brain cells active!